-The AEC is committed to providing the highest standard of electoral services for the Fadden by-election.
-We are committed to continuous improvement, and we have taken lessons from our experiences conducting by-elections and the 2022 federal election during the COVID-19 pandemic which we can apply to the Fadden by-election.
-This service plan outlines the key election services and standards that will underpin the AEC's delivery of the 2023 Fadden by-election.
+The AEC is committed to providing the highest standard of electoral services for the Dunkley by-election.
+We are committed to continuous improvement, and we have taken lessons from our experiences conducting the 2022 federal election and the 2023 referendum which we can apply to the Dunkley by-election.
+This service plan outlines the key election services and standards that will underpin the AEC's delivery of the 2024 Dunkley by-election.

 Electoral integrity remains at the core of our operations.
 We are committed to a high-quality, trustworthy, and transparent by-election.
-Procedures facilitating safe and secure ballot paper handling will be complemented by measures to ensure voters are able to have a positive experience casting their vote.
+Ensuring the security and integrity of ballot papers is integral to the AEC maintaining an impartial and independent electoral system.
+The AEC's operations and procedures mean that all ballot papers are tracked, secure and accounted for at all times.